• HOME

 2024: Phil Arnold (16)

-* Anyone who started this challenge in 2019 or later has the option to hike the seventeen trails in former 45,000-acre Dix Mountain Wilderness Area.
-That wilderness area was combined with High Peaks Wilderness Area to form High Peaks Wilderness Complex.
-Only the segments of these trails that traverse state land must be hiked.
+** Anyone who started this challenge in 2019 or later may hike the seventeen trails in former Dix Mountain Wilderness Area that was combined with High Peaks Wilderness Area to form High Peaks Wilderness Complex.
+Only the segments that traverse state land must be hiked.

 Colvin Trail (1.3 miles on state land), Dix Mountain Via Hunters Pass Trail (2.1), Dix Trail (4.0), Elk Lake to Dix Mountain Trail (4.7), Elk Lake to Marcy Trail (1.8), Elk Pass Trail (1.2), Fish Hawk Cliffs Trail (0.4), Gill Brook Trail (1.1), Leach Trail (4.3), Lower Ausable Lake Trail (0.6), Nipple Top Trail (0.2), Old Dix Trail (1.5), Pinnacle Trail (4.1), Round Pond Trail (2.1), Spur to Round Mountain Trail (0.1), Stimson Trail (2.2), Weston Trail (2.4).
 Additional mileage: 34.1 Total challenge mileage: 302.0